-The region in Portugal lies between the capital Lisbon in the north, the border to Spain in the east, the region Algarve in the south and the Atlantic in the west.
-The eight sub-areas are within the area defined as DOC with 20,000 hectares of vineyards are the eight sub-areas Borba. Évora.
+The region in Portugal lies between the capital Lisbon in the north, to the border Spain in the east, the region Algarve in the south and the Atlantic in the west.
+The eight sub-areas are within the area defined as DOC with 20,000 hectares of vineyards Borba. Évora.
 Granja-Amareleja.
 Moura.
 Portalegre.
 Redondo.
-Reguengos and Vidigueira, These were formerly declared as separate DOC areas (which still appears on older labels), but are now listed as a sub-area next to the DOC area Alentejo.
-The whole region is called IGP (formerly VR) under the name Alentajano for Vins classified.
+Reguengos and Vidigueira, These were previously declared as separate DOC areas (which still appears on older labels), but are now optionally listed as a sub-area next to the Alentejo DOC area.
+The entire region is also known as IGP (formerly VR) for Alentajano Vins classified.

-The viticulture was already in this area of the Phoenicians established long before the turn of the century.
-The coming Romans called the newly conquered province Lusitania and brought their viticulture skills and vines With.
-After the Roman rule, however, viticulture then died a shadowy existence for many centuries.
-Until the end of the 1970s, Alentejo was known not for the wine, but mainly because of the vast wheat fields (hence referred to as "bread basket Portugal"), for the numerous olive trees and for the scattered in the wheat fields cork oak forests.
-More than half of world production cork comes from Portugal and by far the largest part of Alentejo.
+Winegrowing in this area was already carried out by the Phoenicians founded long before the turn of the times.
+The coming Romans called the newly conquered province Lusitania and brought their wine-making knowledge and vines With.
+After the Roman rule, viticulture then lived a shadowy existence for many centuries.
+Until the end of the 1970s, Alentejo was not known for the wine, but mainly for the huge wheat fields (hence the "bread basket of Portugal"), for the numerous olive trees and for the cork oak forests scattered in the wheat fields.
+More than half of world production cork comes from Portugal and most of it comes from Alentejo.